kyma-project/rafter/katacoda-tutorials/step5.md

     EOF
     ```{{execute}}

 3. Apply the Asset CR pointing to any asset from the ConfigMap that has the `.md` extension.
+The **url** parameter specifies the Namespace and ConfigMap names.
 Run:

     ```yaml
     cat <<EOF | kubectl apply -f -